jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

   - VALET_REMEMBER_LAST_CHOICES='3': number of last choices to remember when selecting an item from a command menu.
 Set to 0 to disable this feature and always display items in the alphabetical order.
   - VALET_DO_NOT_USE_LOCAL_BIN='false': if true, valet will use the executable from the PATH even if they exist in the valet bin/ directory.
+  - VALET_WORK_FILES_DIRECTORY='': the directory in which to write work files (small files to capture output of programs).
+If not set, it will default to the temporary directory.
+  You can set it to a tmpfs directory (such as /dev/shm) to speed up the execution of valet.

   These variables can be exported in your .bashrc file.
   Alternatively, you can define them in your valet user config file, located by default at ~/.config/valet/config.
 This path can be configured using the VALET_USER_CONFIG_FILE